Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 Still.
 Arés was looking *good* considering the last time Kevin had seen him, he’d been wheelchair-bound and struggling with it.
 Now there was a healthy, vigorous, powerful man prowling the tent, inserting his opinion where it was asked for, giving his instructions where they were needed, and obviously running on practically zero sleep.

-“Chief Arés?”
+"Chief Arés?"

 The Chief glanced his way, nodded, excused himself and slipped between the banks of temporary tables to shake his hand.

-“Mister Jenkins.
-It’s been a while.”
+"Mister Jenkins.
+It’s been a while."

 Kevin returned the handshake warmly.
-“Heard you folks were looking for somewhere to put refugees.”
+"Heard you folks were looking for somewhere to put refugees."

 Arés nodded, and there was definitely a touch of relieved sigh under his breath as he did so.
-“If we could send the male refugees to Chiune Station, that would be - ”
+"If we could send the male refugees to Chiune Station, that would be - "

-“Done.”
+"Done."

 Arés raised an eyebrow.
-He’d obviously been expecting a negotiation. “...Appreciated.”
+He’d obviously been expecting a negotiation. "...Appreciated."

-“Anyone I should talk to to get the ball rolling?”
+"Anyone I should talk to to get the ball rolling?"

-“There’s a Father Gyotin out there somewhere.
+"There’s a Father Gyotin out there somewhere.
 His Clan are looking after the refugee males for now.
-He’s easy enough to recognize - reddish tufts on the ends of his ears, brown muzzle, black buddhist monk robes, probably drinking tea...”
+He’s easy enough to recognize - reddish tufts on the ends of his ears, brown muzzle, black buddhist monk robes, probably drinking tea..."

 He caught Kevin’s expression and shrugged.

 There was no danger of forgetting *that* description at least, so Kevin just shook his hand.
-“You’re a busy man.
-I won’t keep you.”
+"You’re a busy man.
+I won’t keep you."

-“Thanks.”
+"Thanks."

 Short and easy, *far* more so than spending an hour trying to get through to him via a phone call would have been.
 Moses was a big believer in showing up to handle shit in person for exactly that reason, and Kevin had to admit that the old man had a point.